zhouchao-ops/Qwen-Image/README.md

 ### Advanced Usage

 #### Prompt Enhance
-For better prompt optimization and multi-language support:
+For enhanced prompt optimization and multi-language support, we recommend using our official Prompt Enhancement Tool powered by Qwen-Plus .

+You can integrate it directly into your code:
 ```python
 from tools.prompt_utils import rewrite
 prompt = rewrite(prompt)

 ```

-or you can directly run:
+Alternatively, run the example script from the command line:

 ```bash
 cd src